metaopt/torchopt/README.md

 ## Visualization

 Complex gradient flow in meta-learning brings in a great challenge for managing the gradient flow and verifying the correctness of it.
 TorchOpt provides a visualization tool that draw variable (e.g. network parameters or meta parameters) names on the gradient graph for better analyzing.
 The visualization tool is modified from [`torchviz`](https://github.com/szagoruyko/pytorchviz).
-We provide an example using the [visualization code](examples/visualize.py).
-Also refer to the notebook [Visualization](tutorials/2_Visualization.ipynb) for more details.
+Refer to the example [visualization code](examples/visualize.py) and the notebook [Visualization](tutorials/2_Visualization.ipynb) for more details.

 The figure below show the visualization result.
 Compared with [`torchviz`](https://github.com/szagoruyko/pytorchviz), TorchOpt fuses the operations within the `Adam` together (orange) to reduce the complexity and provide simpler visualization.